Timekeeping on Eamon

 Days of the week

-The six days that compose each week are known in Common as Arn, Marn, Sorn, Dorn, Tharn, and Nach.
+The six days that compose each week are known in Aenglish as Arn, Marn, Sorn, Dorn, Tharn, and Nach.
 Within the last couple of generations, speakers in the capital of Evenhold and other parts of the kingdom (particularly cities) have started to say Arnday, Marnday, Sornday, etc., but the shorter form still remains more common, particularly in rural areas and with older speakers.

 Months